By Keith Boggs

 - Are there any deal-breakers in the report that could make you walk away?

-At this point, you may request that the seller fix some things, accept others as they are, and/or negotiate for price concessions or a home warranty.
+At this point, you may request the seller to fix some things, accept others as they are, and/or negotiate for price concessions or a home warranty.
 If you come to a final agreement on how issues in the inspection report will be addressed, you’re ready to move to the next step — but you still may not know all the fixes that might be required before you can complete your purchase.

-Mortgage Lenders Have Their Own Requirements
+Some Mortgage Lenders Have Their Own Requirements for Home Inspections

 In general, most lenders are concerned with repairs needed to address health, safety, and security issues, as well as the structural soundness of the property.
 For example, they will often require defects, such as costly structural issues, building code violations, or safety hazards in areas like attics, chimneys, or furnaces, be repaired before closing.
 They won’t usually be concerned about less serious defects or cosmetic issues.

-When an FHA (Federal Housing Administration) loan is involved (versus a conventional loan, which is not government-insured), however, there are stricter requirements.
+When an FHA (Federal Housing Administration) loan is involved (versus a conventional loan, which is not government-insured) there are stricter requirements.
 Appraisers are required to do a more detailed property inspection that meets the Department of Housing and Urban Development’s (HUD’s) minimum standards for health and safety.
 Here are a few of the conditions that may need to be repaired before closing:

 - Peeling paint in homes built before 1978, which might be a lead hazard